Waist circumference is now an important factor in weight and body-fat assessment.

 If you are overweight (BMI 25+), then as a very general rule, an unhealthy waist circumference is above 35 inches (women), or above 40 inches (men).

 See also Waist-Hip Ratio Calculator

 An Easy Diet Program for Lasting Weight Loss

-One of the friendliest and BEST VALUE diet programs on the Internet is this Diet Program.
+One of the friendliest and BEST VALUE diet programs on the Internet is the Ann Diet Program.
 Containing a range of delicious menus, it also includes a list of "brilliant" weight motivation tips.